-1Source is a social enterprise promoting conscience business practices while enabling the general public to avoid harmful substances in consumable products.
+1Source is a preventive healthcare platform promoting ESG (Environmental, Social & Governance) while enabling the general public to avoid harmful substances in consumable products.

 Today’s economy is all about driving product sales through the supply-chain by flashy commercials and marketing hypes.
 The wellbeing of our economy and the sustainability of our ecosystem depend on the quality of the consumer goods.

 Since all goods are composed of chemical compounds(aka ingredients), therefore the ingredients we use determine the fate of our economy and ecosystem.
 It is vital to understand the ingredients and their associated health risks to the consumers and to the environment as well as all living things therein.